 Magic Community Comes Together

 Since my school has closed, I have had much more time to focus on my magic.
 The magic community has united during this pandemic and have provided many resources to help me learn and improve as a magician.
-My dad and I often watch lectures on Facebook by the IBM (International Brotherhood of Magicians) and Kidabra.
-They are 2 great organisations for magicians, and they have many members who share their ideas and experience.
-I have recently learned some amazing card tricks from a lecture hosted by Jon Armstrong who appeared on Penn and Teller: Fool Us.
-Not only have I learned tricks but, I have also got ideas about comedy, presentation, and marketing.
+My dad and I often watch lectures on Facebook by the IBM (The International Brotherhood of Magicians) and Kidabra.
+They are 2 great organizations for magicians, and they have many members who share their ideas and experience.
+I have recently learned some amazing card tricks from a lecture hosted by Jon Armstrong who appeared on Penn and Teller – Fool Us.
+I have also got ideas about comedy, presentation, and marketing.

 Another thing many magicians have started talking about is sharing their magic online.
 I have started bringing my business online and have done several online shows.
 I have gone live on Facebook and performed shows using Zoon.
 I am keeping many of the same illusions as I do in a live show and I have also added new tricks that are more appropriate for online.
 My shows are very interactive.
 I believe that is one of the most important parts of a good performance, especially when performing for children.

 It is difficult to have interaction and volunteers when you are performing for people through a screen but, I have adapted my shows to keep a high level of audience interaction.
 I have received very positive comments from people about the way I get the kids to interact by doing things like yelling magic words or using their fingers as a magic wand to help me do tricks.